What Do Blow Flies Look Like?

 While blow flies do not bite, they can cause other issues for residents and business owners.
 These pests feast on rotting organic materials like carrion, garbage, and feces.
 As a result, they pick up a wide range of disease-causing bacteria like Salmonella and E.coli.
 Blow flies then transfer these pathogens to any surface they touch.

 Obviously, chefs, restaurant owners, and cafeteria workers cannot serve products contaminated by insects, which means blow fly infestations can lead to serious food and profit losses.
+This is especially important at cafeterias in hospitals where the food may make an already sick person sicker.
 Additionally, pests in commercial kitchens often result in health code violations as well as poor online reviews, which can ruin a company’s reputation.

 How Can I Prevent Blow Fly Infestations?

-The best way to prevent a blow fly infestation is to practice good hygiene and sanitation.
+The best way to take care of a blow fly – or any fly – infestation is to practice good hygiene and sanitation.
 Taking away their main food sources can deter these pests from lingering in your home or business.
 Remove any garbage before it spoils and keep trash cans tightly sealed.

 Also, make sure to sanitize counters, cutting boards, or pots containing stored meats, vegetables, and other organic material or residue that may attract the insects.
 If you believe you have a blow fly problem, call or contact our team of experts at Waltham Pest Services.